michaelmiller94/simple/check.md

 This app is used to generate regularly-occurring checklists through a user-friendly interface.

-This app will be available for macOS and iOS.
+This app will be available for macOS, iOS, and iPadOS.